Posted on 2nd October, 2017 by Ben Miller

 Once sections of training have been completed by a learner, interactive PDFs can provide a highly effective reference document.
 After systems training, for example, an interactive PDF can remain available to support learners when they have questions, with a searchable format enabling them to access the information they need quickly and easily.

 This accessibility is one of the reasons why interactive PDFs are an increasingly popular choice for learning designers.
-As a valuable option within a toolkit or blended learning programme, they also offer affordability, ease of use and versatility to organisations seeking a new way to present in-depth learning.
+As a valuable option within a toolkit or blended learning program, they also offer affordability, ease of use and versatility to organizations seeking a new way to present in-depth learning.